In Ear Monitors & On-Site Fitting Services

 - Experience with monitoring through in-ears

-Why you need IN EAR MONITORS
+Do I need IN EAR MONITORS?

 If you perform solo or your group is acoustic and requires limited reinforcement, monitoring can as simple as listening to each other.
 Even with larger bands, if you are playing a few shows a year in small clubs with decent sound systems, you may be able to get by with traditional wedge monitors.
 However, when more than the minimum signal is flooding the stage, many issues arise with wedge monitors that affect the performer as well as the audience's experience of your performance.

 Performer Problems with Wedge Monitors: with an array of monitor speakers on stage, the band must contend with microphone bleed, feedback, washy/blurred transients, and high sound levels.
 Excessive sound levels force your auditory system into physiologic overdrive which can cause you to falter at basic tasks such as pitch perception and self monitoring.

 Audience Problems with Wedge Monitors: Out in the house, the audience is hearing two competing versions of your amplified performance: the FOH (front of house) mix coming from the main speakers, and the stage wash coming from the monitor speakers.
 These two signals combine in unpredictable and often counter-productive ways to destroy clarity and impact of your carefully honed performance.